tbringloe/Bioinformatics-CrashCourse/README.md

 | TTB000606 | Ascophyllum nodosum | Tjongspollen, Station 2 | 59.67424 | 5.233623 | Aug-9-2022 | T.T.
 Bringloe| NA |
 | TTB000611 | Laminaria hyperborea | Tjongspollen, Station 4 | 59.69405 | 5.246691 | Aug-10-2022 | T.T.
 Bringloe| Stipe scrapes |

 Our goal is to identify species in the algal turfs.
 For this, we need taxonomically informative sequence data.
 This is present in the read datasets, but must be extracted.
 Specifically, we can use well-established DNA barcode sequences to identify species (see lecture material).
 One strategy is to assemble the entire read datasets and "fish" for sequences corresponding to DNA barcodes.
 As noted above, however, this is computationally intensive.
 Another approach is to "fish" for DNA barcode sequences at the read level, then assemble reads corresponding to DNA barcodes to retrieve taxonomically informative sequences.
 The first step in this process is to create a reference database of DNA barcode sequences.
-In order to reduce computational time during read mapping, using [mmseqs2](https://github.com/soedinglab/MMseqs2) (Steinegger & Söding, 2017) we will cluster sequences at 90% similarity, and keep a single representative sequence from each cluster (reducing out database from millions of sequences to ~200,000).
+In order to reduce computational time during read mapping, using [mmseqs2](https://github.com/soedinglab/MMseqs2) (Steinegger & Söding, 2017) we will cluster sequences at 90% similarity, and keep a single representative sequence from each cluster (reducing our database from millions of sequences to ~200,000).
 We will use this to map reads and identify candidate DNA barcode reads.
 The following code is meant to illustrate the steps taken to arrive at a reference database.
 Students are not expected to understand these steps, they are meant to supplement learning.
 Students will engage with data downstream, post mapping.

 ```
 # We can retrieve DNA barcode sequences from BOLD.
 This is a better option, as the data is curated towards taxonomically informative regions, whereas NCBI would have full length DNA barcode genes that would create interpretation problems downstream when we start blasting sequences.